ygfalcon/Solsniper-zero/README.md

    The script auto-selects the sole keypair and active configuration, validates RPC endpoints, and warns if the wallet balance is below `min_portfolio_value`.
    All startup output is also appended to `startup.log` in the project directory for later inspection.
+   Output from environment preflight checks is written to `preflight.log`, which is truncated before each run and rotated to `preflight.log.1` once it exceeds 1 MB so the previous run remains available.
    A machine-readable diagnostics summary is written to `diagnostics.json` after the bot exits unless `--no-diagnostics` is supplied.
 3. Load the keypair in the SolHunter GUI if running manually, then press **Start**.